-Building a well-functioning website has a cost attached to it – but the costs of building a website are only the start if you want your website to deliver a return on that investment.
-While a website and everything that goes with it is vital for any business in the 21st Century, it’s worth being aware of the costs that a website involves in order to see a return on your investment.
+While producing a well-functioning website is vital for any business in the 21st Century, it’s worth being aware of the cost involved in order to ensure a return on your investment.
 Better to approach this digital project with your eyes wide open.
+The web design cost isonly the start if you want your website to deliver to its full potential.

-Domain name renewal – lock down your online brand
+Domain name renewal – secure your online brand

-Sadly, you don’t buy your domain name for life.
-There will be an annual fee payable to which ever domain registry you use.
-This will mean you can continue to use your domain name, and retain control over your business name in the online space.
+Sadly, you don’t buy your web-domain name for life.
+There will be an annual fee payable to the domain registry firm you choose to use.
+This will ensure that you safeguard your domain name and retain control over your business name in the online space.

-Don’t just concentrate on your website domain name.
-Secure your brands and business name on social media too.
-Many businesses forget locking down their social media handles (contact us if you need help with this)
+Don’t just concentrate on your website domain name however; make sure you also secure your brand identity and business name on social media.
+Many businesses forget about registering their brand names with social media channels (contact us if you need help with this) and realise too late that their favoured brand names or trading names are registered elsewhere.

-When you choose your domain name, you’ll be offered it in a variety of permutations: .com, .co.uk, .wales, .biz.
-It’s worth investing in all the main Top Level Domains to stop a competitor business coming along and snaffling them .co.uk / .com only.
+When you choose your domain name, you’ll be offered it in a variety of permutations: com, co.uk, wales, biz etc. It’s worth investing in all the main top-level domains to stop a competitor coming along and snaffling them up.

 Website hosting – A place where your website is stored and kept live